This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 The first/main profile picture should include everyone who will be present at the house sit.
 If you are house sitting with a partner or your family, make sure to include everyone in the main picture.
 And make sure your entire face is visible, no sunglasses!

-This photo is your immediate first impression with the homeowner, so make sure to pick the best picture you have.
+This photo is your immediate first impression with the pet parent, so make sure to pick the best picture you have.

 Next, include three to six pictures of you doing activities you enjoy or in places you love.
 Show off your personality.
-You want the homeowner to get a feel for who you are as a person through these photos.
+You want the pet parent to get a feel for who you are as a person through these photos.

 Some examples could be pictures of you traveling, in nature, playing a sport, or anything else that shows off who you are.